Individuals who adhere to their diabetes medications have an associated 31% lower hospitalization risk

 To understand this, it’s helpful to look at the pharmacy spend landscape: Diabetes drugs are expensive.
 They are the largest single component of drug spend (14.1 percent in 2017).2 The costs of diabetes drugs have been rising very quickly.

 When you focus on improving adherence for members with diabetes, focus first on members with coexisting cardiovascular (heart) conditions.
 Adherence may help them reduce adverse medical events.
-GuidedHealth® has targeted, outreach and adherence programs that can help.
+GuidedHealth® has targeted, outreach and adherence programs.

 - Statistics about Diabetes.
 American Diabetes Association. http://www.diabetes.org/diabetes-basics/statistics/